 Successful completion of a Comprehensive Exam

 Successful completion of a General Exam or Dissertation Prospectus Hearing

 Completion of an approved dissertation research project, presentation of a scholarly report on its findings, and successful defense of the work in a final dissertation hearing (Final Exam)

 Requirements, policies and procedures are subject to change.
 When graduating, students are expected to fulfill the policies in place at the time of their graduation.
 Be sure to check the website for up to date procedures and forms as you progress through the program.
-If you have questions, contact the Graduate Program Assistant.
+If you have questions, contact the Graduate Program Advisor.